Continuous and Discrete Symmetries of Renormalization Group Equations for Neutrino Oscillations in Matter: Introduction

 An immediate question is whether this discrete symmetry could help us to solve the RGEs or shed some light on the construction of useful identities similar to those in Eqs.~(\ref{eq:Naumov}) and (\ref{eq:Vei}).
 In Refs.~\cite{Chiu:2017ckv} and \cite{Xing:2018lob}, the identities in Eqs.~(\ref{eq:Naumov}) and (\ref{eq:Vei}) have been shown to be equivalent to differential invariants ${\cal I}^{}_1 = \ln(\widetilde{\cal J} \widetilde{\Delta}^{}_{12} \widetilde{\Delta}^{}_{23} \widetilde{\Delta}^{}_{31})$ and ${\cal I}^{}_2 = \ln(|V^{}_{e1}|^2 |V^{}_{e2}|^2 |V^{}_{e3}|^2 \widetilde{\Delta}^2_{12} \widetilde{\Delta}^2_{23} \widetilde{\Delta}^2_{31})$, for which ${\rm d}{\cal I}^{}_1/{\rm d}a = 0$ and ${\rm d}{\cal I}^{}_2/{\rm d}a = 0$ can be proved. \end{itemize} Bearing these questions in mind, we shall concentrate on the differential equations in Eqs.~(\ref{eq:RGEe1})-(\ref{eq:Del31}) and examine their possible symmetries, both continuous and discrete.
 As will be shown later, it is the continuous symmetries characterized by one-parameter Lie groups that play a very important role in solving the RGEs and understanding the relevant identities in Eqs.~(\ref{eq:Naumov}) and (\ref{eq:Vei}) as differential invariants.

 The remaining part of this paper is organized as follows.
 In Sec.~\ref{sec:two}, we take the simple case of two-flavor neutrino oscillations in matter as an illustrative example.
 Some general theorems for the solutions to ordinary differential equations are introduced and applied to the two-flavor case.
 It turns out that two differential equations in this case are completely solvable by quadratures.
 Then, the three-flavor neutrino oscillations are discussed in Sec.~\ref{sec:three}, where we explain why the differential equations cannot be simply solved by quadratures alone and demonstrate how to reduce the number of differential equations with the help of the continuous symmetries characterized by two one-parameter Lie groups and the permutation symmetry $S^{}_3$.
+Some brief remarks on the direction of further developments are given in Sec.~\ref{sec:remark}.
 Then we summarize our main conclusions in Sec.~\ref{sec:sum}.
 Basic properties of the $S^{}_3$ group are collected in Appendix~\ref{sec:app}.